-DevOps manages software development and delivery.
-DataOps is an end-to-end approach to deliver data products efficiently and effectively.
+DevOps services manage software development and delivery.
+DataOps is an end-to-end approach to delivering data products efficiently and effectively.
 Both work to solve the need to scale software development and delivery.

 DataOps methodology includes SQL queries, machine learning models and insights, data pipelines, and more.
 While DataOps focuses on the use of data in analytics and the flow of data, DevOps focuses on the software development process and product delivery cycle.

 Based on agile frameworks, both are designed to accelerate the software development lifecycle.
 In short, DevOps focuses on software product development, and DataOps reduces the time from data need to data success.

 This blog provides an overview of both and highlights their differences.

 As a set of practices and tools, DevOps enables the collaboration of IT operations and development teams throughout the entire software development lifecycle.
 Using automation, DevOps agile methodologies can integrate operations in a seamless workflow.
 Automation in DevOps includes the build-test-release cycle with continuous integration and development pipelines.